Politics of Japan: 1990s

-Political developments since 2000
+2000s

 Prime Minister Obuchi suffered a stroke in April 2000 and was replaced by Yoshirō Mori.
 After the Liberal Party left the coalition in April 2000, Prime Minister Mori welcomed a Liberal Party splinter group, the New Conservative Party, into the ruling coalition.
 The three-party coalition made up of the LDP, New Komeito, and the New Conservative Party maintained its majority in the Diet following the June 2000 Lower House elections.

 After a turbulent year in office in which he saw his approval ratings plummet to the single digits, Prime Minister Mori agreed to hold early elections for the LDP presidency in order to improve his party's chances in crucial July 2001 Upper House elections.
 On 24 April 2001, riding a wave of grassroots desire for change, maverick politician Junichiro Koizumi defeated former prime minister Hashimoto and other party stalwarts on a platform of economic and political reform.

 Koizumi was elected as Japan's 56th Prime Minister on 26 April 2001.
 On 11 October 2003, Prime Minister Koizumi dissolved the lower house and he was re-elected as the president of the LDP.
 Likewise, that year, the LDP won the general election, even though it suffered setbacks from the new opposition party, the liberal and social-democratic Democratic Party (DPJ).
 A similar event occurred during the 2004 Upper House election as well.

 On 8 August 2005, Prime Minister Junichiro Koizumi called for a snap general election to the lower house, as threatened, after LDP stalwarts and opposition DPJ parliamentarians defeated his proposal for a large-scale reform and privatization of Japan Post, which besides being Japan's state-owned postal monopoly is arguably the world's largest financial institution, with nearly 331 trillion yen of assets.
 The election was scheduled for 11 September 2005, with the LDP achieving a landslide victory under Junichiro Koizumi's leadership.

 The ruling LDP started losing hold in 2006.
 No prime minister except Koizumi had good public support.
 On 26 September 2006, the new LDP President Shinzo Abe was elected by a special session of the National Diet to succeed Junichiro Koizumi as the next prime minister.
 He was Japan's youngest post-World War II prime minister and the first born after the war.
 On 12 September 2007, Abe surprised Japan by announcing his resignation from office.
 He was replaced by Yasuo Fukuda, a veteran of LDP.